backengineering/llvm-msvc/README.md

 [![GitHub release](https://img.shields.io/github/release/NewWorldComingSoon/llvm-msvc.svg)](https://github.com/NewWorldComingSoon/llvm-msvc/releases)

 llvm-msvc is a compiler based LLVM that is not restricted by MSVC.
 The goal is to have the same experience as MSVC on Windows.
-You can use naked functions anywhere, as well as add custom support such as obfuscation
+You can use naked functions anywhere, as well as add custom support such as obfuscation.

 ## Why do we make this project?
 Because there are more hacky operations, a lot of code can not be submitted directly to the official.
 So there is this branch.